-How old do you have to be to join a Junior learn to Row course ?
+How old do you have to be to join the club ?

 We take junior rowers from year 7

-If I enjoy the course can I join the club afterwards ?
+If I enjoy the introductory session can I join the club afterwards ?

 Yes, absolutely, we do not expect everyone to join, but we can handle a significant number of new rowers each year.